-Ironfur costs 45 Rage, increases your Armor by 65% for 6 secs.
+Ironfur costs 45 Rage, increases your Armor for 7 secs.

 - Restoration Affinity.
 Passively grants you Ysera’s Gift which restores 3% of your max HP count once every 5 secs.
 If your Health is at 100%, the spell restores the same portion of HP to the nearest injured ally.

 Rejuvenation instantly applies an HoT on the selected ally healing them for 15 secs.